HackLabsGuitar/helix-py-api/README.md

 ## Overview

 `Helix-py-api` is the unofficial API for managing Line 6 Helix files and related devices.
 It includes features for editing, standardizing, importing/exporting, renaming, reordering, and cloning bundles, setlists, presets, and snapshots.
-You can easily build setlists and presests from separate files as well as breakup bundles and setlists into individual setlist and preset files.
+You can easily build setlists and presets from separate files as well as breakup bundles and setlists into individual setlist and preset files.
 It also includes simplified MIDI control (i.e. no MIDI message format/value knowledge needed) for Helix hardware and software (Helix Native) as well as direct MIDI control for other Line 6 (ex.
 FBV) and 3rd party devices.

 `Helix-py-api` will open up a new world of possibilities.
 Here are a few ideas to get you started:
 <table border=0>